recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 # Use cases
-The playbooks provided in Recorded Future Solution support use case for detection and incident response.
+The playbooks provided in the Recorded Future Solution support use cases for detection and incident response.
 ## Detection - Risk list

 The TIProcessor will pull the configured risk list from Recorded Future and write indicator in batches to Sentinels ThreatIntelligenceIndicator table.